StefanVitor/Creators-Boost/README.md

    ```sh
    git clone https://github.com/StefanVitor/CreatorsBoost.git
    ```
-2. Create project on Firebase and import google-services.json on app directory
+2. Create project on Firebase and import serviceAccountKey.json on 'functions' directory

 <!-- ROADMAP -->
 ## Roadmap

-* Development new functionalities
+* Development new functionalities and integration with other wallets

 * Application design

 * Test cases